elastic/package-registry/README.md

 ### Testing with Kibana

 The Docker image of Package Registry is just an empty distribution without any packages.
-To test it with Kibana using [elastic-package](https://github.com/elastic/elastic-package), you need to build a new package-registry docker image first from your required branch.
+You can test your own code with Kibana using [elastic-package](https://github.com/elastic/elastic-package).
+For that, you need to build a new Package Registry docker image from your required branch:

 0. Make sure you've built the Docker image for Package Registry (let's consider in this example `main`):